-Although we are covering FHA Bankruptcy Waiting Period on this blog, I like to mention that there is a four year waiting period to qualify for a Conventional Loan after a Chapter 7 Bankruptcy per Fannie Mae and Freddie Mac Guidelines.
+Although we are covering FHA Bankruptcy Waiting Period in this blog, I like to mention that there is a four-year waiting period to qualify for a Conventional Loan after a Chapter 7 Bankruptcy per Fannie Mae and Freddie Mac Guidelines.
 Again, all lenders want to see no late payments after Chapter 7 Bankruptcy and re-established credit.

 FHA Bankruptcy Waiting Period After Chapter 13 Bankruptcy

 Homebuyers can qualify for a FHA Loan with a Chapter 13 Bankruptcy.

 - Those in a Chapter 13 Bankruptcy repayment plan can qualify for a FHA Loan one year into the Chapter 13 Bankruptcy with the approval of Chapter 13 Trustee